 The Dean of Students will be able to address your concern, or will be able to point you in the direction of the appropriate director.
-If a parent is not satisfied with the answer provided by the director, they are able to email the head of school (or in the case of the director of auxiliary programs, the head of operations), and should expect a response within 3 business days.
+You may contact the school directors at directors@basisdc.org.
+If a parent is not satisfied with the answer provided by the director, they are able to email the head of school (or in the case of the director of auxiliary programs, the head of operations), and should expect a response within three business days.